fcfrt/SphTech-master/README.md

   - [x] Testing (network error, server internal error)
   - [x] Unstructured data processing, data grouping testing
 ##
+##About the keyStore upload reason
+Since the project is configured to generate apK quickly, JKS is uploaded to facilitate the demonstration.
+Normally, the keystore in the project will prohibit uploading operation

 * **Email**: <AlanPaine@163.com>